Find out how to get benefits when you can't work due to a non-work-related illness or injury.

 - A medical certification to confirm the period you are unable to work

-When you complete your part online, you will get a unique Online Form ID number to give to your medical provider and employer(s).
+When you complete your part online, you will get a unique Online Form ID number to give to your medical provider.
 They will use this number to submit their part to us online.
-You will be prompted to print out (or save as a PDF file) a page that has your unique Online Form ID number, along with instructions for your medical provider and employer(s) to follow.
+You will be prompted to print out (or save as a PDF file) a page that has your unique Online Form ID number, along with instructions for your medical provider to follow.
 If you do not have access to a printer when initially filing your application, you have a fourteen day window to return and print the instructions when a printer is available.
 You can do so by clicking Access claim documents at the top of this page.

 After you start receiving Temporary Disability Insurance benefits, we may ask you to provide us with proof of your continuing disability to keep receiving benefits.